 A Nurse’s Perspective on Ringing the Chemo Bell

-As his treatment was underway, I had another younger female patient who was completing her breast cancer treatment and shared with staff and her neighboring cancer buddies how EXCITED she was in ringing the bell.
+As his treatment was underway, I had another younger female patient who was completing her breast cancer treatment and shared with staff and her neighboring cancer buddies how EXCITED she was to ring the bell.
 She continued to cheer while walking down the hallway, passing the bed towards the bell.
 I felt as if she rang the bell for 20 minutes.
-I couldn’t help but cringe inside at the thought of what kind of emotion and sadness my patient and wife may be feeling behind the curtain.
+I couldn’t help but cringe inside at the thought of what kind of emotion and sadness my patient and his wife might be feeling behind the curtain.

-I’m a cheerful, high energetic, life-loving person.
+I’m a cheerful, high-energy, life-loving person.
 I’m a cheerleader at heart – cheering my patients on and celebrating with them as certain milestones approach.
-At first, I saw the bell as a special way to help celebrate with those that could ring it, however, I think it’s important to realize that not everybody gets to ring it and to understand a one-size-fits-all approach that may be helpful to one, maybe causing more grief to another.
+At first, I saw the bell as a special way to help celebrate with those that could ring it.
+However, I think it’s important to realize that not everybody gets to ring it and to understand a one-size-fits-all approach that may be helpful to one, may be causing more grief to another.

 I do feel that the transition from active treatment to completion should be celebrated.
 I can personally say that I was able to participate in a celebration when my sister completed treatment for stage 3 triple-negative breast cancer.
 However, I suggest that we create options for patients that do not intrude on the comfort of others.